Social Media

 If there is enough room, tuck the mid layer into the waterproof trousers or dungarees – this stops drafts.

-5. Boots or Wellies
+5. Boots or wellies

 Ideally, get all the children to this stage before putting on the outer layer.
 This will prevent anyone getting too hot whilst waiting for everyone else to get dressed.
 It also gives you an opportunity to check children have the correct layers on.